Simurgh: Form and function

 It appears as a bird resting on the head or shoulder of would-be kings and clerics, indicating Ormuzd's acceptance of that individual as his divine representative on Earth.
-For the commoner, Bahram wraps fortune/glory "around the house of the worshipper, for wealth in cattle, like the great bird Saena, and as the watery clouds cover the great mountains" (Yasht 14.41, cf. the rains of Tishtrya above).
+For the commoner, Bahrām wraps fortune/glory "around the house of the worshipper, for wealth in cattle, like the great bird Saena, and as the watery clouds cover the great mountains" (Yasht 14.41, cf. the rains of Tishtrya above).
 Like the simurgh, farrah is also associated with the waters of Vourukasha (Yasht 19.51, 56–57).
 In Yašt 12.17 Simorgh's (Saēna's) tree stands in the middle of the sea Vourukaša, it has good and potent medicine and is called all-healing, and the seeds of all plants are deposited on it.

 In the Shahnameh

 The simurgh made its most famous appearance in Ferdowsi's epic Shahnameh (Book of Kings), where its involvement with Prince Zal is described.
 According to the Shahnameh, Zal, the son of Saam, was born albino.
 When Saam saw his albino son, he assumed that the child was the spawn of devils, and abandoned the infant on the mountain Alborz.

 The child's cries were heard by the tender-hearted simurgh, who lived atop this peak, and she retrieved the child and raised him as her own.
 Zal was taught much wisdom from the loving simurgh, who has all knowledge, but the time came when he grew into a man and yearned to rejoin the world of men.
 Though the simurgh was terribly saddened, she gave him three golden feathers which he was to burn if he ever needed her assistance.

 Upon returning to his kingdom, Zal fell in love and married the beautiful Rudaba.
 When it came time for their son to be born, the labor was prolonged and terrible; Zal was certain that his wife would die in labour.
 Rudaba was near death when Zal decided to summon the simurgh.
 The simurgh appeared and instructed him upon how to perform a cesarean section thus saving Rudaba and the child, who became one of the greatest Persian heroes, Rostam.

 Simurgh also shows up in the story of the Seven Trials of Esfandiyar in the latter's 5th labor.
 After killing the wicked enchantress, Esfandiyar fights a simurgh, and despite the simurgh's many powers, Esfandiyar strikes it in the neck, decapitating it.
 The simurgh's offspring then rise to fight Esfandiyar, but they, too, are slain.